-Need a clear and professional statement of account sample for your business?
-Whether you're chasing payments or providing a summary, getting it right is key.
+Need a clear and professional statement of account for your business?
+Whether you're prompting payment or providing a transaction summary, getting it right matters more than most businesses realise.

 This guide provides a free, downloadable statement of account template (Excel), explains every component, shows you how to customize them, and covers best practices to ensure you’re set up for success.